Lady Bird (film): Accolades

 Lady Bird garnered a variety of awards and nominations.
 The film was chosen by the National Board of Review, the American Film Institute, and Time magazine as one of the top 10 films of 2017.
 In 2018, Lady Bird was awarded The ReFrame Stamp in the 2017 Narrative & Animated Feature category.

 At the 90th Academy Awards, it was nominated for Best Picture, Best Director and Best Original Screenplay for Gerwig, Best Actress for Ronan, and Best Actress in a Supporting Role for Metcalf.
 It did not win in any of the five categories in which it was nominated.

 The film also received eight nominations at the 23rd Critics' Choice Awards, including Best Picture, Best Director, Best Actress, Best Supporting Actress, Best Original Screenplay, and Best Acting Ensemble.
 At the 75th Golden Globe Awards, it was nominated for Best Motion Picture – Musical or Comedy (won), Best Actress – Musical or Comedy for Ronan (won), Best Supporting Actress for Metcalf, and Best Screenplay.
 At the 24th Screen Actors Guild Awards, it was nominated for Outstanding Performance by a Female Actor in a Leading Role for Ronan, Outstanding Performance by a Female Actor in a Supporting Role for Metcalf, and Outstanding Performance by a Cast in a Motion Picture.

 In a series of articles regarding the best of the 2010s in film, IndieWire ranked Lady Bird as the 10th best film of the decade.
 Rolling Stone ranked it 23rd, The A.V.
 Club ranked it 10th, Business Insider ranked it 5th, and Consequence of Sound ranked it 90th.
 It was the 13th most overall mentioned on best of decade lists tying with Spider-Man: Into the Spider-Verse according to Metacritic.
 In 2018, IndieWire writers ranked the script the eighth best American screenplay of the 21st century.
 The February 2020 issue of New York Magazine lists Lady Bird as among "The Best Movies That Lost Best Picture at the Oscars."
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) ranked its screenplay 16th in WGA’s 101 Greatest Screenplays of the 21st Century (so far).
 In June 2025, the film ranked number 39 on The New York Times list of "The 100 Best Movies of the 21st Century" and number 36 on the "Readers' Choice" edition of the list.
 In July 2025, it ranked number 29 on Rolling Stones list of "The 100 Best Movies of the 21st Century."